Welcome to Milwaukee Shines!

 Milwaukee Shines, the City of Milwaukee's solar program, works to expand solar energy use through a comprehensive, citywide approach.
 Milwaukee Shines helps create cleaner air for our community and helps reduce energy costs for the City and the community at large.
 Milwaukee Shines is a project of the Environmental Collaboration Office (ECO), formerly the Office of Environmental Sustainability, and partners with community partners to build a clean energy future.
 Past projects have been funded through the US Department of Energy Solar America Communities and SunShot programs.

 When Milwaukee Shines formed in 2008, the City of Milwaukee was named one of 25 Solar America Cities by the U.S. Department of Energy, and earned the distinction again in 2009.
-Since then, Milwaukee has streamlined the permitting process, created a solar zoning ordinance, and began providing financing resources for home and business owners.
+Since then, Milwaukee has streamlined the permitting process, created a solar zoning ordinance, reduced solar permit fees, and began providing financing resources for home and business owners.

 Please contact us at firstname.lastname@example.org to learn more about having solar installed in your home or business, or to find out more about replicating Milwaukee Shines' processes and projects in your municipality.

 Milwaukee is a SolSmart City!

 SolSmart, a program funded by the U.S. Department of Energy SunShot Initiative, awarded a Gold designation to recognize Milwaukee as a national leader in advancing solar energy.

 As a SolSmart Gold designee, Milwaukee received national recognition for adopting programs and practices that make it faster, easier, and cheaper to go solar.
 A SolSmart designation is a signal that Milwaukee “open for solar business,” helping to attract solar industry investment and generate economic development and local jobs.